PD Operads and Explicit Partition Lie Algebras: Chain models for PD operads

 Concretely, note that on complexes of $R[G]$-modules that are projectively cofibrant, the left derived functor simply computes the homotopy orbits.
 This is in particular the case for a \emph{bounded below} chain complex of projective $R[G]$-modules.
-However, a \emph{bounded above} complex $X$ of finitely generated projective $R[G]$-modules need not be projectively cofibrant; instead it is \emph{fibrant} in the the \emph{injective} model structure on $G$-objects in $\Ch_R$ (with respect to the projective model structure on $\Ch_R$).
+However, a \emph{bounded above} complex $X$ of finitely generated projective $R[G]$-modules need not be projectively cofibrant.
+Instead it is \emph{fibrant} in the the model structure on $G$-objects in $\Ch_R$ given as follows: considering the projective model structure on $\Ch_R$ a cofibration (resp. weak equivalence) of $G$-objects is a cofibration (resp. weak equivalence) on the underlying object in $\Ch_R$.
 Consequently, its $G$-orbits coincide with its homotopy fixed points:

 For example, let $C_*(EG; R)\stackrel{\simeq}{\rt} R$ be the standard resolution of the trivial module by finite free $R[G]$-modules.
 Then both $C_*(EG; R)$ and the $R$-linear dual $C^*(EG; R)$ are quasi-isomorphic to $R$, but the left Quillen functor $(-)_G$ sends $C_*(EG; R)$ to the group homology and $C^*(EG; R)$ to the group cohomology of $G$.
 In particular, the composite quasi-isomorphism $C_*(EG; R)\rt R\rt C^*(EG; R)$ is not a tame weak equivalence. \end{example} \begin{example}[Derived orbits and fixed points] In the case where $\mc{F}=\Orb_G$, taking $G$-orbits gives a left Quillen functor $(-)_G\colon \Ch_{R[G]}^{\mc{F}\mm{-tame}}\rt \Ch_{R}^{\mm{tame}}$.
 Remark \ref{rem:derived functor} will show that the left derived functor models the derived orbits functor $(-)_{G}$ of Example \ref{ex:derived fixed points}.